 How to condition and polish leather boots

 Over time leather boots lose some of the natural oils that make them soft and pliable (especially if stored in warm, dry climates).
 Choose a conditioner that is specific to the type of leather used to make your shoes.
-However, you don’t need to use a leather shoe conditioner if you use a conditioning soap, or regularly apply a paste or cream polish to your hiking shoes.
+However, you don’t need a leather shoe conditioner if you use a conditioning soap, or regularly apply a paste or cream polish to your hiking shoes.
 These products already function as conditioners.

 How to dry hiking boots